fenzor28/SQL-Project-Zorro/README.md

         and ensuring that any transformations have been applied correctly.
      2) Documentation: Maintain clear and detailed documentation of the data cleaning and analysis steps.
 This ensures that the process can be easily reviewed, understood, and replicated.

+### Data Analysis
+     1) I executed SQL queries to solve each problem and interpreted the results to provide insights.

 ## Results
  With these datasets, I was able to discover